LABORA-INF-UFG/SAMURAI-IoT-Access/README.md

 </p>

 ## Testing SAMURAI-IoT-Access components
-After performing the [installation](https://github.com/LABORA-INF-UFG/SAMURAI-IoT-Access#steps-installation) of the Proto6G components, we will test if the components were configured correctly.
+After performing the [installation](https://github.com/LABORA-INF-UFG/SAMURAI-IoT-Access#steps-installation) of the SAMURAI-IoT-Access components, we will test if the components were configured correctly.
 Open new terminal on the machine where UE-non3GPP was installed, go to the ``/root/go/src/UE-non3GPP `` dir and run the following command ``go run cmd/main.go ue``.
 After executing the command, the expected result is something similar to the one shown in the following figure.
 <p align="center">
     <img src="images/ue_start.png"/>
 </p>